 This specialist security manager as tactical lead will receive reports on any offences in connection with crime or misconduct on Trust premises and initially lead with any investigation that is required as a result of alleged unlawful, anti-social or criminal activities whilst ensuring the involvement of the police when necessary.
-In addition and in collaboration with the BFS Projects Officers, Counter-Terrorist Security Advisor (CTSA) and Environment Agency provide advice on the planning and commissioning elements of any future hospital development.
-This advice should be sought at the earliest possible stage to ensure the external and internal assets of the Trust are adequately safeguarded.
+In addition, and in collaboration with the BFS Projects Officers, Counter-Terrorist Security Advisor (CTSA) and Environment Agency provide advice on the planning and commissioning elements of any future hospital development.
+This advice should be sought at the earliest possible stage to ensure the external, internal and data assets of the Trust are adequately safeguarded.
+They will deputise for the Head of Business Security in respect of data control and retention responsibilities.